 It thus seems preferable to understand What Is as coterminous but not consubstantial with the perceptible cosmos: it is in exactly the same place where the perceptible cosmos is, but is a separate and distinct “substance.”
 (Note the parallels between fr.
 8.30b-31 and fr.
 10.5-7, as well as between fr.
 8.24 and fr.
 9.3.)
 On this view, What Is imperceptibly interpenetrates or runs through all things while yet maintaining its own identity distinct from theirs.
 Something like this seems to be how Anaxagoras envisioned the relation between Mind and the rest of the world’s things: Mind, he says, “is now where also all the others are, in that which surrounds many things and in those which have accreted and in those which have separated out” (Anaxag. fr.
 14).
 Parmenides’ vision of the relation between What Is and the developed cosmos, as coterminous but not consubstantial, also has its analogue in Xenophanes’ conception of the relation between his one greatest god and the cosmos, as well as in Empedocles’ conception of the divinity that is the persistent aspect of the cosmos’ perfectly unified condition, darting throughout the cosmos with its swift thought.
 Both appear to be coterminous but not consubstantial with the cosmos they penetrate.

 Although What Is in Parmenides has its nearest analogue in these divine principles, Parmenides himself never in the extant fragments calls What Is divine or otherwise suggests that it is a god.
-Instead, he develops an exhaustive conception of what what must be has to be like, by systematically pursuing the fundamental idea that what must be both must be or exist, and must be what it is, not only temporally but also spatially.
-Whatever other attributes it might have that cannot be understood to belong to it in one of these ways do not enter into Parmenides' conception of What Is.
-Thus it has none of the features of the religious tradition's heavenly gods that persist as attributes of Xenophanes' greatest god, despite resembling it in other respects.
-If Xenophanes can be seen as a founder of rational theology, then Parmenides' distinction among the principal modes of being and his derivation of the attributes that must belong to what must be, simply as such, qualify him to be seen as the founder of metaphysics or ontology as a domain of inquiry distinct from theology.
+Instead, he develops an exhaustive conception of the attributes what must be has to possess, by systematically pursuing the fundamental idea that what must be both must be or exist, and must be what it is, not only temporally but also spatially.
+Whatever other attributes it might have that cannot be understood to belong to it in one of these ways do not enter into Parmenides’ conception of What Is.
+Thus it has none of the features of the religious tradition’s heavenly gods that persist as attributes of Xenophanes’ greatest god, despite resembling it in other respects.
+If Xenophanes can be seen as a founder of rational theology, then Parmenides’ distinction among the principal modes of being and his derivation of the attributes that must belong to what must be, simply as such, qualify him to be seen as the founder of metaphysics or ontology as a domain of inquiry distinct from theology.

 References to items prior to 1980 are much more selective than those to more recent items.
 For a nearly exhaustive, annotated listing of Parmenidean scholarship down to 1980, consult L. Paquet, M. Roussel, and Y. Lafrance, Les Présocratiques: Bibliographie analytique (1879–1980), vol. 2, Montreal: Bellarmin/Paris: Les Belles Lettres, 1989, 19–104.